brunoluiz/go-lab/NOTES.md

 These are notes I am gathering from my experiments.

+# 2024-04-17

+- Added tests using test-containers...
+Seems to work ok
+- Need to understand a bit how to improve the tests when wanting to leverage fx...
+Seems a bit dirty
+- `httpjson` package (needs to be renamed) allows easy step-by-step integration test

 # 2024-02-46

 - Added all missing radar items + radar endpoints and adapted all payloads do use the data response object